Contact Hours3.5 Hours

 At the end of this course, the participant will be able to:

 - Recognize the sensory processing deficits that can occur in children with autism across the 8 sensory systems and explain sensory integration treatment strategies for each system.

 - List suggestions/resources to educate parents in how to ensure implementation of treatment strategies at home.

 - Explain the distinction between a temper tantrum and a sensory meltdown, as well as typical sensory seeking behaviors and stimming that will assist the clinician in a better understanding of how to support the child with autism.

 - Apply different methods to successfully transition an autistic child between activities based on their developmental level

 as Certified Athletic Trainers

 as Massage Therapy

 as Speech Therapy

-Satisfactory completion of this course will require the participant to complete a 10 question post-test with a minimum passing score of 70%.
+Satisfactory completion of this course will require the participant to respond to polling questions asked throughout the webinar.